-To import vehicles, machinery, and equipment you must:
+To import vehicles, machinery, and parts you must:

-- comply with the requirements of the Import Health Standard for Vehicles, Machinery and Equipment (issued 9 August 2018)
+- comply with the requirements of the Import Health Standard for Vehicles, Machinery and Parts (issued 31 August 2020)

 - meet other commercial or government agency requirements, like those of the New Zealand Customs Service